-Far from being limited to physical therapy exercises or exercises for older adults, resistance band workouts can offer similar benefits to conventional resistance training.
+Far from being limited to physical therapy exercises or to older adults, resistance band workouts can offer benefits similar to conventional resistance training.
 In certain instances, elastic resistance training may even be superior to conventional weight-lifting devices such as dumbbells.

 In the battle of resistance bands vs dumbbells, there are several reasons you might choose bands.
-Put simply, they can train your body in a few unique ways that you can’t get using conventional devices for strength training.
+Put simply, they can train your body in a few unique ways you can’t get with conventional strength-training devices.
 Before we explore some of the many reasons to love elastic bands, let’s briefly explain what they are.

 [Or, if you want to, you can check out my complete guide to resistance bands, including two full workouts and a “how-to” video].